univention/guardian/docs/guardian-manual/management-ui.rst

    Form elements for the search of namespaces.

-.. _editing_existing_namespaces:
+.. _editing-existing-namespaces:

 Editing existing namespaces
 ---------------------------

+This section describes how to edit existing namespaces in the *Management UI*.

+To edit a namespaces,
+you must first list it.
-To edit a namespaces, follow the steps in :ref:`listing-namespaces` to list them and then click on the name of the namespace you want to edit.
+To list a namespace, follow the steps in :ref:`listing-namespaces`.
+To edit a namespace,
+click the name of the namespace you want to edit in the search results list.

 .. figure:: /images/management-ui/click_on_namespace.png
    :width: 100%